Facebook

 Carving through deep powder at Northern Escape Heli-skiing—pure Canadian mountain adventure!

 Northern Escape Heli-skiing offers access to the most incredible, untracked deep powder skiing and provides one of the most exhilarating experiences on the mountain.
 However (as any powder hound will tell you), that pristine fluffy snow can be tricky to navigate and requires a bit of finesse.
+For those who haven’t skied deep powder snow before, the first time can be an exhilarating experience – or source of endless frustration if you’re not prepared.
+Without the right equipment or technique, the deep powder snow can feel like quicksand, with endless snow getting in your way.
+It’s important to understand exactly what you need to stay on top of the snow, and surf the powder like a pro.

-We’ve put together six “pro-tips” to help you heli-ski powder with confidence and make the most out of your next Canadian mountain holiday with Northern Escape Heliskiing.
+We’ve put together six “pro-tips” to help you heliski powder with confidence and make the most out of your next Canadian mountain holiday with Northern Escape Heliskiing.

 Gliding through deep powder and towering trees at Northern Escape Heliskiing—an unforgettable backcountry experience!